SPEAK TO ATTORNEY NOW

 Penalties for assault with a firearm vary widely depending on the weapon used, the nature of the injuries, and the perpetrators intent.

-Shooting at Dwellings or Vehicles
+Shooting at Dwellings or Vehicle

 Shooting at an inhabited or occupied dwelling or vehicle is illegal under California Penal Code 246.
 It includes discharging a weapon in the direction or proximity of any of the following:

-- Inhabited house
+• Inhabited house

-- Occupied building
+• Occupied building

-- Occupied car
+• Occupied car

-- Inhabited camper
+• Inhabited camper

 “Inhabited” is meant to indicate the structure is lived in and applies even if no one is currently present.
 Individuals who assist someone else in firing a weapon in the vicinity of an inhabited or occupied dwelling or vehicle can also be charged.
 Individuals may also be charged with this crime even if they aren’t aiming directly at the structure but are shooting in its vicinity.
 Because there are so many factors and variables, you should speak with a Sacramento criminal defense attorney if you were involved in any way.